• Skip to primary navigation

 • Always rinse your salmon and properly pat it dry to remove all the moisture.

-• Always bake with the skin on whenever possible, as this will decrease the risk of overcooking the salmon.
+• Always bake with the salmon skin on whenever possible, as this will decrease the risk of overcooking the salmon.

 • Preheat your oven before baking the salmon.